 Looking ahead, we consider some of the issues that face future World Cups and the lessons that can be learned.
 We also introduce the final piece of assessment that is more qualitative in nature.
 It provides you with the opportunity to tell your peers about some of the things you have learned in the course in relation to why football is more than a game.

-To help you form your position on this key question, the course leader provides an overview of why he thinks football is more than a game, as do some of the people who have joined you over the past six weeks.
+The course leader provides an overview of why he thinks football is more than a game as do some of the people who have joined you over the past six weeks.